vmalnathnambiar/exfilms/README.md

 ## Introduction

-ExfilMS is a cross-platform, command line interface (CLI) tool to extract mass spectrometry (MS) data from mzML formatted files, with filtering capabilities.
+ExfilMS is a cross-platform, command line interface (CLI) tool that allows you to easily extract mass spectrometry (MS) data from mzML formatted files, with filtering capabilities.

 <br>